chipsalliance/firrtl-spec/spec.md

 Each module is a hardware "unit" that has ports, registers, wires, and may instantiate other modules (see: [@sec:modules]).
 (This is the same concept as a Verilog `module`{.verilog}.)
 Each FIRRTL circuit has one *main module*.
-The name of the FIRRTL circuit is the name of the main module.
+The name of the FIRRTL circuit must match the name of the main module.
 Modules in a FIRRTL circuit may be public or private.
 A public module may be instantiated outside the current circuit.
 Public modules are the exported identifiers of a circuit.
 Any non-public module may not be instantiated outside the current circuit.
+It is not enforced that a circuit has at least one public module.
+It is not enforced that the main module is public.

 Consider the following circuit.
 This contains two modules, `Bar` and `Baz`.
 Module `Baz` is marked public.